yangfcm/algorithm-js/algo/math/readme.md

    Return all possible combinations of an array of numbers.

+1. `countIntegerPartitions.js`

+   Given an integer, return how many partitions it has.

 1. `factorial.js`

    Calculate the factorial of a given number n (n!)